 - Charger Output Voltage: 12.6V DC 350mA

-- This rechargeable Lithium Battery can be used for Security CCTV Camera Power Supply
+- This digital camera li-ion battery can be used for Security CCTV Camera Power Supply

-- Because of it mini designing you can carry it around, and provide power for your camera conveniently
+- Because of digital camera battery 's mini designing you can carry it around, and provide power for your camera conveniently

 - To reduce the risk of or burns